ServiceNow/Fast-LLM/docs/index.md

 Welcome to **Fast-LLM**, the cutting-edge open-source library built for training large language models (LLMs) with **unmatched speed, scalability, and cost-efficiency**.
 Developed by [ServiceNow Research](https://www.servicenow.com/research/)'s Foundation Models Lab, Fast-LLM is engineered to meet the rigorous demands of professional AI teams, research institutions, and enterprises pushing the limits of generative AI. **Achieve groundbreaking research and high-stakes production goals faster with Fast-LLM.**

-[Get started with Fast-LLM](quickstart.md) and experience the next generation of LLM training.
-[See Fast-LLM in action](in-action.md) and discover how it can transform your training workflows.
+[Start your journey with Fast-LLM](quick-start.md) and explore the future of LLM training.
+Dive into [real-world use cases](in-action/slurm.md) to see how Fast-LLM can elevate your training workflows.

 ## Why Fast-LLM?